syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ```
 ## How to set HitPadding for connector

-*Hit padding refers to the space around the connector's edges.
-To make it easy to select, it should be possible to select when mouse comes near its vicinity area.
+*The hit padding refers to the space around the connector's edges.
+To make it easy to select, selecting when the mouse comes near its vicinity area should be possible.
 The HitPadding property allows you to customize the vicinity area while selecting.
-Default value is 10px.
+The default value is 10px.
 Within the hit padding region, the connector can be selected and deselected.

-The following code illustrates how to set hitpadding for connector.
+The following code illustrates how to set the HitPadding for the connector.

 ```cshtml
 @using Syncfusion.Blazor.Diagram